manning-capital/mc-postgres-db/README.md

         yield

 def test_my_flow():
-    # Any Prefect task that calls get_engine() will use the SQLite test DB
+    # Any Prefect task that calls get_engine() will use the PostgreSQL test DB
     ...
 ```